bgpkit/bgpkit-broker/README.md

 `bgpkit-broker` is a command-line application that packages many functionalities to allow users to self-host a BGPKIT Broker instance with ease.

-Install with `cargo install bgpkit-broker@0.7.0-alpha.1 --features cli`.
+Install with `cargo install bgpkit-broker@0.7.0-alpha.2 --features cli` or check out the main branch and run `cargo install --path . --features cli`.

 `bgpkit-broker` has the following subcommands: